 Then work your way to the other fingers and eventually the other hand, applying a single thin coat of nail polish to each one.
 After 1 to 2 minutes, apply another thin coat of polish to both hands, making sure to avoid applying the nail polish on top of your cuticles.

-This is a time when you can get creative with your nail designs, including painting the tips in different colors or using more than one color, or drawing eye-catching designs on your acrylics.
+This is a time when you can get creative with your nail designs, including painting the tips in different colors using more than one color or drawing eye-catching designs on your acrylics.

 5. Apply 1 to 2 layers of a topcoat